scott-eric-kaufman/the-whole-sek/content/the-valve/2006-04-23-communal-hatred-the-faq.md

 **Kotsko, Adam _n._** Outrageously funny seminarian who loves Christ (conflictedly), refuses [to smack](http://www.adamkotsko.com/weblog/2005/11/analysis-of-smacking.html), and defends Slovenian Lacanians from analytic blowhards.

-**Pasta, the Boiling of** **_v._** A rhetorical strategy designed to fool one’s opponent into believing that common human courtesy overrides online commitments to continued debate.
+**Pasta, the Boiling of** **_v._** A rhetorical strategy designed to fool one's opponent into believing that common human courtesy overrides online commitments to continued debate.

 **Spivak _v._** The practice of failing to contribute to an event because of personal or professional obligations.
 For example, "Kaufman, Scott the Eric of _totally_ spivaked the Spivak event!"